Russian food retailer Magnit to acquire Dixy retail chain

 The deal price was agreed at Dixy's current value of 92.4 billion roubles ($1.25 billion), but is subject to adjustments depending on net debt and net working capital changes as of the closing date, it said.

+For Magnit, which unveiled a new consumer-centric strategy earlier this year, the deal will boost its presence in the key markets of Moscow and St Petersburg, Chief Executive Jan Dunning said.

+"Magnit's key strategic priorities focused on return-driven profitable growth stay unchanged," Dunning said in a statement.

-The total selling space of the assets to be acquired is approximately 854,000 square metres, it said.
+The total selling space of the assets to be acquired is approximately 854,000 square metres, Magnit said.

+It will also acquire five distribution centres in the Moscow, St Petersburg and Chelyabinsk regions, which could help boost its online sales.

+"Strong physical presence in Moscow and St Petersburg will provide substantial support to further development of our e-grocery initiatives," Dunning said.

 ($1 = 73.7140 roubles)

-(Reporting by Maxim Rodionov; writing by Tom Balmforth; editing by Jason Neely)
+(Reporting by Maxim Rodionov; writing by Tom Balmforth and Alexander Marrow; editing by Jason Neely)

 ((maxim.rodionov@thomsonreuters.com))